---Note -
+----- Note --

 This function requires a floating-point model that supports exceptions.
-In ARM Compiler 6 this is disabled by default, and can be enabled by the armclang command-line option -ffp-mode=full.
+In Arm Compiler 6 this floating-point model is disabled by default.
+To enabled it, use the armclang command-line option -ffp-mode=full.

 The layout of the status word as seen by \\fp\status() is as follows: